jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 < Perhaps I should allow non-existent triangles: triangles that aren’t object capsules.
 I might want the programmer to have control over them.
 Triangles used for the sheer purpose of creating an overlapping structure can then be made non-object, so that no double capsules need to be displayed in the overlapping parts in the overlapping notation. >

-##### Procedures can Overlap
+##### Commands can Overlap

-Procedures can overlap all the same, because they are much like objects.
+Commands can overlap all the same, because they are much like objects.

 < Might this add two more hierarchies?
-Call and procedures reference hierarchy? >
+Call and commands reference hierarchy? >

 ##### Another Thing